Gaming, Tabletop Roleplay, World Building, & Community

 Women’s History Month: Women in Comics

 Happy Women’s History Month!
-In honor of our women, we will be covering our badass women in the Marvel Universe, the characters you probably haven’t heard of.
+In honor, we will be covering our badass women in the Marvel Universe, the characters you probably haven’t heard of or are just getting to know.
 These women are evident of the comic book world’s movement towards diversity & representation.
 These characters in their most recent solo series are also written by women writers!

 America